Experts say that a mermaid wedding gown is probably not the best choice for petite brides.

 But if in doubt . . . try on different mermaid wedding gowns to find out what looks best on you.

-"The above wedding dress is from the Mori Lee collection style #1602.
+"The above wedding dress is from the Mori Lee collection style Fabrizia.
 What is great about this dress is that Mori Lee makes the hollow to hem in 3 different lengths starting with 55 inches to accommodate shorter women.
 This is especially helpful so that you are not cutting off so much at the bottom hem of the gown.
-They design the dress for shorter lengths so that the flare starts higher proportionate to your height.
+This dress is a fit and flare style,or modified mermaid style gown, which is great for the short bride because the flare is not too full and starts at mid thigh level.
 This style is great if you have an hourglass body shape or rectangle body shape, because it accentuates your body curves!"

 *Click here to read our disclosure regarding affiliate and advertising sponsors.